ryanwilsond/belte/docs/Principles.md

 ### Consistency

 A good way to make a language hard to use is to not keep strict guidelines that hold up the standard of consistency.
 Not only as a style guide, but as the language design itself.
-Everything in BELTE aims to be as consistent as possible, reducing the background knowledge the developer is required to have.
+Everything in Belte aims to be as consistent as possible, reducing the background knowledge the developer is required to have.
 A good example to highlight how a language can go wrong with consistency is value versus reference types in C#.
-The developer must know whether the object they are using is a value or reference type, while in BELTE every type/class is a value type by default.
+The developer must know whether the object they are using is a value or reference type, while in Belte every type/class is a value type by default.
 This includes built-ins, and user defined types.
 This helps code readability, and ease of developing.

 ### Usability

 After the core functionality is there, the language also aims to be easy to use.
 Good for beginners, while also having the power of C++.
 This hopefully makes it very accessible and popular.
-Python got a lot of its popularity from its simplicity, and BELTE aims to do the same.
+Python got a lot of its popularity from its simplicity, and Belte aims to do the same.

 ### Performance